The error and perturbation bounds of the general absolute value equations: Numerical examples

 Obviously, $M$ is an $H_{+}$-matrix.
 This implies that the corresponding LCP has a unique solution, i.e., the equal AVEs has a unique solution.

 One is interested in the perturbation error for the solution of the corresponding AVEs (\ref{p1}) caused by small changes in $A$, $B$ and $b$.
 The perturbation way we do it is

-In Tables 1 and 2, we list the numerical results for four relative perturbation bounds with the different size and $\epsilon$, from which we find that among four relative bounds, $\delta<\nu$, $\delta<\upsilon$ and $\delta<\tau$, i.e., $\delta$ is closet to the true relative error.
+In Tables 1 and 2, we list the numerical results for three relative perturbation bounds with the different size and $\epsilon$, from which we find that among three relative bounds, $\upsilon<\nu$ and $\upsilon<\tau$, i.e., $\upsilon$ is closet to the true relative error.
 In addition, these numerical results also illustrate that the proposed bounds are very close to the real relative value when the perturbation is very small.
-From Tables 1 and 2, it is easy to find that the relative perturbation bounds given by Theorem 3.2 and Theorem 3.4 are feasible and effective under some suitable conditions.
+From Tables 1 and 2, it is easy to find that the relative perturbation bound given by Theorem 3.2 is feasible and effective under some suitable conditions.

 Next, we investigate another example, which is from \cite{Bai10}.

 \textbf{Example 5.2} \cite{Bai10} Let $M=\hat{M}+\mu I$, $q=-Mz^{\ast}$, where $\mu =4$, and $z^{\ast}=(1,2,1,2,\ldots,1,2,\ldots)^{T}\in \mathbb{R}^{n}$ is the unique solution of the corresponding LCP.
 Of course, the equal AVEs has a unique solution as well.